MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 And so, I think Roger is trying to answer Ryan's question on that.
 So, we have a couple of levers that we can pull, right.
 So, we really would have to be – if we felt that it was going to be sustained or this is the new reimbursement levels, because like I said, on anesthesia, it's been really more on payor mix and not so much volume.
 We still are seeing positive volumes there.
 We have to have some discussions on potential reallocation of staffing, workflow initiatives.

 As you guys know, we have a perioperative consulting company.
 We have to partner with a hospital.
 Certainly, for new deals, we're looking at potentially a different compensation model that will have physicians at risk with some of the macro drivers of revenue.
 And so, we would be looking at all of the above on that.
-And so, it's just – time will tell us.
-We kind of feel that this has been a reset on a more global reimbursement measure.
+And so, it's just – time will tell as we kind of feel that this has been a reset on a more global reimbursement measure.

 Brian Gil Tanquilut - Jefferies LLC